 It is expected that the children have a complete named PE that remains in the academy each term.
 The correct academy PE kit is:

 Please note: No jewellery is permitted during PE sessions.
 All must be removed or covered by tape provided by parents, failure to do so will result in your child missing the lesson.

-Our broad and balanced curriculum is structured in six learning journeys across the academic year, each with different subject areas driving the learning.
-Children will be taught all elements of the National Curriculum, as well as knowledge and skills we, as an academy, feel are essential.
-Click on the tabs below to find out more information on each term's learning journey and start exploring with your child at home!
+Our broad and balanced curriculum is structured in six over-arching themes, one per term, across the academic year.
+Our programmes of study cover the National Curriculum, as well as knowledge and skills we, as an academy, feel are essential.
+Click on the tabs below to find out more information on each term's programmes of study and start exploring with your child at home!

 Wonderful Weather and Terrific Travels

 Bear had never built a snowman.
 Neither has Rabbit, but he definitely wants to make one that is better than Bear's.

 But with an avalanche and a hungry wold heading his way, Rabbit soon realises that it might be nice to have a friend on his side.

 Year 1's Guide to Wonderful Weather and Terrific Travels